DRILL: How & When to Use the Drill:

 |Keep the liquid bottle for

 filling the Dappen Dish in the lower part of your Work Station

 cabinet, to help keep the liquid cooler than the room

 also help keep the liquid cooler.

-little more liquid in your brush will help when picking up a
+little more liquid in your brush when picking up the

 not set up as quickly, while you are applying the product.